Skip to content

 const thread = codex.startThread();

-const result = await thread.run(
+const turn = await thread.run(

 "Review all PRs opened in the last 24 hours. " +